CNA-Tech/PKS-Ninja/LabGuides/Lab4-Harbor/readme.md

 2.4 In the Ops Manager UI on the top menu bar click `Installation Dashboard`, next select `Review Pending Changes` and on the `Review Pending Changes`, select `Apply Changes`.
 Monitor the `Applying Changes` screen until the deployment is complete

+Note: In the nested example lab, this step took ~40 minutes to complete

 <details><summary>Screenshot 2.4</summary>
 <img src="Images/2018-10-22-22-22-46.png">
 </details>